huggingface/datasets/datasets/speech_commands/README.md

 for some of the open source audio collection code that was used.
 The goal was to gather examples of people speaking single-word commands, rather than conversational sentences, so they were prompted for individual words over the course of a five minute session.
-In version 0.01 ten command words were recoded, with most speakers saying each of them five times.: "Yes", "No", "Up", "Down", "Left", "Right", "On", "Off", "Stop", "Go".
+In version 0.01 twenty command words were recoded, with most speakers saying each of them five times: "Yes", "No", "Up", "Down", "Left", "Right", "On", "Off", "Stop", "Go", and digits from zero to nine.
 More command words were added in the version 0.02:
-"Zero", "One", "Two", "Three", "Four", "Five", "Six", "Seven", "Eight", "Nine", "Backward", "Forward", "Follow", "Learn".
+"Backward", "Forward", "Follow", "Learn".
 To help distinguish unrecognized words, there are also ten auxiliary words, which most speakers only said once.
 These include "Bed", "Bird", "Cat", "Dog", "Happy", "House", "Marvin", "Sheila", "Tree", and "Wow".